MarkHallett/MySite/README.md

 # UPDATE

-This project is being superseeded by 'pydagoras' which is build using React and FastAPI
+This project is being superseeded by 'pydagoras' which is built using React and FastAPI

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=37TwUk_D02c